 - Building collapse or balcony collapses

-While premise liability injuries can vary, the majority of them are slips and falls.
-Victims of slips and falls can suffer from internal injuries, broken bones, brain injury, damage to spinal cord, and possibly even death.
+While premise liability injuries can vary, the majority of them are slip-and-falls.
+Victims of slip-and-falls can suffer from internal injuries, broken bones, brain injury, damage to spinal cord and possibly even death.
 These accidents can be catastrophic situations that lead to permanent physical and emotional damage.
 Our lawyers understand the damaging effects of a premise liability injury and believe that you deserve to be compensated.

 While premises liability law may seem straightforward, there are reasons why a property owner might not be liable.
 Reasonable care in premises liability can easily be proven if the owner did simple tasks such as marking the hazard or limiting access to the area.
 If it can be proven that the owner did not know about the hazard or that the injured party was trespassing, they may also not be liable.

-The premise liability lawyers at the Begum Law Group know how to recognize those mitigating factors.
+The premise liability lawyers at The Begum Law Group know how to recognize those mitigating factors.
 They will evaluate your claim and properly access whether or not you have a case.
 They understand Brownsville and San Antonio premises liability law and want to help you!
-To determine whether you have a case, call 1-(210) 921-2200 today for your free consultation.
+To determine whether you have a case, call 956-267-5580 today for your free consultation.